Skip links

 See Rodrigo’s Research

 Rodrigo is a Clinical Psychologist and Psychology Board of Australia Approved Supervisor.
-He has worked in hospital settings (e.g., Sir Charles Gairdner Hospital, Fremantle Hospital) and private practice for 20 years.
+He has worked in hospital settings (e.g., Sir Charles Gairdner Hospital, Fremantle Hospital) and private practice for over 20 years.
 Rodrigo is a Fellow of the Australian Psychological Society College of Clinical Psychologists.

 Dr. David Preece